Is Ba Oh 2 A Strong Acid

 Comparison with Other Hydroxides

 Barium hydroxide shares similarities with other Group 2 hydroxides, such as calcium hydroxide (Ca(OH)₂) and strontium hydroxide (Sr(OH)₂).
-On the flip side, there are key differences:
+Still, there are key differences:

 Property Ba(OH)₂ Ca(OH)₂ Sr(OH)₂